Murder of Ashling Murphy: Trial

 The Central Criminal Court originally set a date of 6 June 2023 for Puška's trial, although the trial was delayed as the prosecution required additional time to respond to an expert report from the defence.
 The trial began on 16 October 2023, with Mr. Justice Tony Hunt presiding over a jury of nine men and three women.
 Puška pleaded not guilty to murdering Murphy.
-In pre-trial applications, the defence had sought to exclude CCTV evidence regarding Puška's movements on the day of the murder, on privacy grounds.
-It had also sought to exclude Puška's confession at St. James's Hospital, claiming that he had been medically unfit to speak with Gardaí at that time.
-However, Mr. Justice Tony Hunt ruled that the evidence was admissible, saying that the CCTV footage did not breach Puška's privacy rights and stating that Gardaí did not require a medical assessment before interviewing a criminal suspect.
+In its pre-trial applications, the defence had sought to exclude CCTV evidence regarding Puška's movements on the day of the murder, on privacy grounds.
+It had also sought to exclude Puška's confession at St. James's Hospital, claiming he had been medically unfit to speak with Gardaí at that time.
+However, the judge ruled the evidence admissible, saying that the CCTV footage did not breach Puška's privacy rights and that Gardaí did not require a medical assessment before interviewing a criminal suspect.

 The jury was shown CCTV footage recorded at 12:25 pm on 12 January 2022 as Puška was cycling from Mucklagh to Tullamore.
-The footage showed him wearing a black jacket and black tracksuit bottoms with a white stripe and a Tommy Hilfiger logo while riding a Falcon Storm mountain bike with bright green forks.
-Gardaí gave evidence that Puška had followed two other women in Tullamore that afternoon before attacking Murphy.
-CCTV evidence showed him cycling slowly behind a woman at around 1:38 pm as she walked along Church Road to the Tesco supermarket in the Tullamore Retail Park.
+The footage showed him wearing a black jacket and black tracksuit bottoms with a white stripe and a Tommy Hilfiger logo, and riding a Falcon Storm mountain bike with bright green forks.
+Gardaí gave evidence that Puška followed two other women in Tullamore that afternoon, prior to the attack on Murphy.
+CCTV evidence showed him cycling slowly behind one woman at around 1:38 pm as she walked along Church Road to the Tesco supermarket in the Tullamore Retail Park.
 He ceased following the woman after she entered the supermarket but began following another woman, Anne Marie Kelly, as she was walking her dog on Church Road at around 2:00 pm.
 Kelly testified that she had become aware of Puška following her and had tried to evade him by taking a route beside the Grand Canal, choosing the muddy, grassy side of the canal without a paved walkway in the hopes that he would not attempt to cycle there.
-However, Kelly testified that Puška had continued walking behind her while pushing his bike until she reached Digby Bridge, where other people were present.
+However, Kelly testified that Puška had walked behind her while pushing his bike until she reached Digby Bridge, where other people were present.
 After that point, Kelly did not see Puška again.
-At the bridge, Kelly stated that she had encountered a woman in her twenties, matching Murphy's description, who spoke to her in a friendly manner and petted her dog.
-Another witness, a local woman, testified that she had been walking her dog on the canal towpath after 3:00 pm when she saw a man matching Puška's description cycling a mountain bike with bright green forks.
+At the bridge, Kelly met a woman matching Murphy's description, who spoke to her in a friendly manner and petted her dog.
+Another local woman testified that she had been walking her dog on the canal towpath after 3:00 pm, shortly before the attack on Murphy, when she saw a man matching Puška's description cycling a mountain bike with bright green forks.